-Each client for whom a building is being built, whether if it is a small single family house or a large commercial building, has to take a main decision before construction work begins: If he wants a basement floor or not.
-Excavation and foundation planning depend on this.
-We try to help you getting to know advantages and disadvantages.
+Each client for whom a building is being built, whether if it is a small single family house or a large commercial building, has to take the main decision before construction work begins: If he wants a basement floor, that could be moulded out of gypsum construction material, another type of material, or not.
+Excavation and foundation planning depends on this.
+We will try to help you get to know the advantages and disadvantages.

 Pros of a basement

 Initially, we will talk about the advantages.
 Of course, a basement offers an additional space, which counts especially in cities with high ground prices, or if the plot of land available is small.
 Also building regulations may limit the maximum height of a house, in this way the owner can gain a whole floor.

 The second important Pro is the fact that the basement floor is in the underground.
 That means that it is cool in the summer and well moderated in the winter time, which makes it a perfect place to store wine and food, or for your workout routine, or just a place for storage or a sauna.

 But there are much more reasons, too: Contemporary buildings and modern houses have to install more and more technical equipment, sustainable energies make necessary solar tanks, heat pumps and heating energy depots.
 Washing machines and cleaning devices also may be stored in the basement, instead of occupying place in the upper living place.

 Speaking of additional place, one shouldn’t forget that the basement gives also place to guests or a live-in-housekeeper.
 The underground floor can save lives in case of climatic catastrophe like heavy storm.